Our breast cancer expert weighs in on the findings of a new study that raises questions about the treatment of early-stage breast cancer.

 About the study and early stage breast cancer

-Findings of a new study released in the Journal of the American Medical Association (JAMA) Oncology last month have both experts and patients questioning the way doctors treat breast cancer at its earliest stage ("stage 0").
+A study released in the Journal of the American Medical Association (JAMA) Oncology have both experts and patients questioning the way doctors treat breast cancer at its earliest stage ("stage 0").
 The stage 0 cancer is called ductal carcinoma in situ (DCIS).

 About 60,000 women in the United States are diagnosed with DCIS each year, according to the American Cancer Society.
 DCIS is non-invasive, meaning it won't spread to other parts of the body.
 Current mammography allows cancer to be found sooner than it used to be.
 Treatment for DCIS is usually lumpectomy (removal of part of the breast) and radiation therapy.
 Some women choose to have a mastectomy or double mastectomy (one or both breasts removed), hoping to keep cancer from growing and spreading to other parts of the body.
 The new study questions whether or not these treatments truly save women's lives.

 The study reviewed 100,000 women with DCIS and if they were likely to be alive in 20 years.
 Women with DCIS who had breast surgery did not survive any longer than women who did not have surgery.

 The findings have caused debate about treatment for early stage breast cancer.
 Some still promote treatment with surgery.
 This includes lumpectomy (removal of part of breast) or mastectomy (removal of entire breast).
 Others advise no treatment, with a "wait and see" approach.